clb953/KMOChanges2806/19c/19c-frost-biography/README.md

 #

 ‘Feversham Creek, the marshes between Reculver and Westgate, the gaps between [Margate](/19c/19c-margate) and Kingsgate, and the “guts” of Romney Marsh were the landing-places most in use by the smugglers on the coast of Kent.
-The numerous green lanes and bridle-paths through the extensive woods stretching from Feversham to [Canterbury](/19c/19c-canterbury), and thence to the coast, the marshes bordering the Swale, and the broader tracts extending west and south from Shorncliff to the borders of Sussex, afforded ample facilities for unobserved inland conveyance.’
-18 _Reminiscences of a country journalist_.
+The numerous green lanes and bridle-paths through the extensive woods stretching from Feversham to [Canterbury](/19c/19c-canterbury), and thence to the coast, the marshes bordering the Swale, and the broader tracts extending west and south from Shorncliff to the borders of Sussex, afforded ample facilities for unobserved inland conveyance.’ _Reminiscences of a Country Journalist_.
 1886.
 <br><br>
 The chartist and journalist Thomas Frost was born in Croydon on 16 December 1821.
 His father (a tailor by profession) was involved with the Reform Bill agitation, meaning that while Thomas himself left his Norwood school at the age of 11, ‘the tools of literacy and the imagination were part of the fabric of his everyday life.’
 Ancestors on his mother’s side, many of whom were buried in Beckhenam Churchyard, had ‘engaged in the forwarding branch of the contraband trade in Surrey and Kent’.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/ac/Faversham_Creek_-_geograph.org.uk_-_2251391.jpg" label="Faversham Creek" attribution="by pam fray  via Wikimedia Commons" license="CC BY-SA 2.0">